surniaulula/wpsso-breadcrumbs/readme.txt

 == Upgrade Notice ==

-= 1.4.2-dev.5 =
+= 1.4.2-dev.6 =

-(2018/09/13) Simplified the Breadcrumbs markup by adding item URLs instead of their complete Schema markup.
+(2018/09/14) Added the site home page as the first element in the breadcrumbs.
+Simplified the BreadcrumbList markup by adding item URLs as Schema WebPage instead of their complete Schema markup.

 = 1.4.1 =